Real Madrid's Plan B! Boys from Brazil Vinicius and Rodrygo put Blancos top of La Liga | Goal.com

 Only the Brazilian Ronaldo had ever marked his Real debut with a quicker goal (63 seconds).

-What was most striking about the finish was that the 18-year-old had been producing such moments of magic for Real for years.
-He celebrated with the same swagger, bowing before a bewitched Bernabeu crowd.
+What was most striking about Rodrygo's finish was that the 18-year-old looked like he had been producing such moments of magic for Real for years.
+He celebrated with the same swagger, bowing then before a bewitched Bernabeu crowd.

 The two boys from Brazil had blown them away.